May 7, 2018

 And basically, the chart represents the shift from what I’ll call a fixed mindset to a more open, flexible, and adaptable or growth mindset.
 As we moved through the current model, we embraced change and adapted to the current model, but still there was more work to be done.

-In the emergent model, we leveraged new approaches like Agile, and pivoted to emerge as a strategic partner with the business to help deliver services to drive innovation, return on investment, and achieve competitive differentiation.
+In the emergent model, we leveraged new methodologies like Agile, and pivoted to emerge as a strategic partner with the business to help deliver services to drive innovation, return on investment, and achieve competitive differentiation.

 The percentage of organizations with a PMO continues an upward trend from 61 percent in 2007, to 71 percent today in 2017.